 The aim is to verify that provisions made in the design for safe operation and confirmed during construction and commissioning, continue to be adequate throughout the lifetime of the plant.
 At the same time, the verifications are aimed at ensuring that the safety margins are both adequate and provide high tolerance for anticipated operational occurrences, errors and malfunctions.
-The Surveillance Programme is defined in a Reference Document type of procedure and is detailed and supported by a number of Station Instructions that cover mandatory testing, preventive maintenance and inspections.
+The Surveillance Programme covers mandatory testing, preventive maintenance and inspections.